“The government is over-achieving in the reconstruction of roads and bridges and totally neglecting the needs of the victims.”

 “If, immediately after Yolanda, the government listened to the survivors’ demands to help them plant new coconuts, by this year and next it would have started bearing fruits already,” Guzman said.

 Unfortunately, she said, the government supported the planting of hybrid coconuts which will bear fruits in three years.
-But unlike the indigenous coconuts that bear fruits even at a hundred years old, the hybrid coconut is good for only three years.
+But unlike the indigenous coconuts that bear fruits even it already a hundred years old, the hybrid coconut is good for just three years.

 Four years since Yolanda, the people’s demand continues to include the farmers’ and fisherfolks’ access to land and fishing grounds.
 Ibon reiterated the sustainability of pursuing land reform.
 Since the Philippines is “a typhoon highway,” the group reiterates that this is the better way to solve the hunger and poverty problem, as well as increase the community’s savings and resilience in facing natural calamities.